TurboPope/we-wiki/software-engineering/modeling.md

 # Modeling for Web Applications
 Related Slides: [WE08modeling](https://svn.uni-koblenz.de/ist/webeng-wise1516/trunk/Slides/WE08modeling.pdf)

 This topic covers use application of "well-known" modeling approaches in web engineering and introduces some web application specific modeling techniques.
+While general modeling languages may be used fordomain-specific and functional properties of web applications, this section focuses on web specific models.

 ## Motivation and Background